 If you like the soft, chewy center and crispy exterior of sugar cookies, these Eggnog Cookies will be right up your alley.
 They’re made the same way regular sugar cookies are made, and they have similar ingredients.

-The difference between Eggnog Cookies and regular sugar cookies is that these cookies feature eggnog and nutmeg for a delicious Christmas-y flavor and aroma!
+The difference between these cookies and regular sugar cookies is that these showcase eggnog and nutmeg for a delicious Christmas-y flavor and aroma!

-Bake until they’re set along the outside, but a touch doughy in the center.
+- Bake the cookies until they’re set along the outside, but a touch doughy in the center.

 What Can I Use Eggnog For?